By Karl Van Sielman

 A pension helps you put money away for retirement and, like a stocks and shares ISA, the money you put into it is invested.

-Pensions come with a £40,000 maximum annual allowance, but you can’t pay in more than you earn in a year.
+Pensions come with a standard annual allowance, which covers all contributions to your pensions in a tax year, of £60,000.
+However, any personal contributions cannot exceed your earnings in the tax year you make the contribution.
 The Government also adds an extra 20% to what you pay in (if you’re a higher or additional-rate taxpayer, you can claim back even more) – it’s like a top-up.

-You can carry your unused pension allowances from the past three tax years into the current one, which means you could pay in more than your annual allowance.
-This is known as pension carry-forward – you can only do this if you’ve used up your current annual pension allowance first.
+You can carry your unused annual allowances from the past three tax years into the current one, which means you could pay in more than your annual allowance.
+This is known as pension carry-forward – you can only do this if you’ve used up your current annual allowance first.

 There’s a lot to take in when it comes to pensions and their allowances, and this is just an overview, so you can find more information and detail by reading what pension tax relief is all about.